 Improved medical outcomes through better adherence to treatment including faster recovery, fewer post-hospital complications, enhanced self-care and greater ability to cope with difficult treatments; and

-Enhanced decision-making, active participation and care and improved patient satisfaction with care.
+Enhanced decision-making, active participation in care and improved patient satisfaction with care.

 There are many support services available to access.
-Please click on the following links:
+Please click on the below links for more information.

 Source: Department of Health, Victoria (2009): Providing optimal cancer care.
 Supportive care policy for Victoria.

 Consumers can provide unique and valuable insights into healthcare due to their experiences of using the health system as a patient, client, carer or simply as a community member who understands what other community members may need or value.

 GRICS values consumer input to enhance our service improvement projects and to positively impact cancer outcomes for Gippsland.
 At GRICS ‘consumer engagement’ refers to being actively involved in our work and contributing to the conversation on what we do.